NIMBioS Investigative Workshops

-- No more than 20 individuals should be named in the request for support, allowing our Advisory Board to suggest additional appropriate participants and inclusion of applicants from the general community.
+- No more than 20 individuals (including the organizers) should be named in the request for support, allowing our Advisory Board to suggest additional appropriate participants and inclusion of applicants from the general community.

 - If non-US participants are proposed, briefly describe why their participation is essential.

 - Diversity statement – Include a paragraph(s) describing the various aspects of diversity in your invited participant list.
 Be specific.
 Diversity is considered in all its aspects, social and scientific, including gender, ethnicity, scientific field, career stage, geography and type of home institution.

 - Budget (This is not in dollars, but do provide numbers of trips to NIMBioS broken down by number of US domestic and international participants and total days of local support.
 NIMBioS does not provide honoraria or stipends for Investigative Workshop participants.)

 - Short CV of the PIs (2 pages for each).
 Do not include talks, society memberships, nor papers in preparation.

 Applications will be accepted in digital format only, as a pdf file.
 Graphics should be embedded directly into the application document.
 Note that applications should be submitted as a single pdf file including all of the components listed above (items 1-6).